dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     establish a const context.
 This allows us to potentially support non-const expressions in a future release without it being a breaking change, similar to default values in parameter lists.*

+*Note that `mapPatternEntries` is not optional, which means it is an error for a map pattern to be empty.*

 *Note that we don't require map keys to have primitive equality, to enable more flexibility in key types.*